CodePushGo/website/src/content/blog/en/capacitor-native-bridge-android-plugin-basics.md

 | One-click Rollback | Quick recovery in case of issues |
 | CI/CD Integration | Compatible with GitHub Actions, GitLab CI, and Jenkins |

-### Setting Up Capgo
+### Setting Up CodePushGo

-To get started with Capgo, run the following command:
+To get started with CodePushGo, run the following command:

 ```bash
 npx @capgo/cli init
 ```

 Add the plugin to your build process.
-Capgo automatically handles updates in the background, using its built-in analytics and rollback features.
+CodePushGo automatically handles updates in the background, using its built-in analytics and rollback features.

 You can use the channel system to manage rollouts for production, beta, and development environments.
 Partial updates are available to reduce bandwidth usage and deliver only the necessary changes.

-Capgo supports Capacitor versions 6 and 7.
+CodePushGo supports Capacitor versions 6 and 7.

-> We practice agile development and @Capgo is mission-critical in delivering continuously to our users! [\[1\]](https://capgo.app/)
+> We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users! [\[1\]](https://capgo.app/)

 ## Summary